 Shizuka’s defiance of Yoritomo brings to mind Emilia, in Othello, boldly accusing her husband Iago of deceiving Othello.

 Emilia realizes that her insistence on truth can only lead to him killing her; she could retreat, stay alive and go home, but she presses onward with stupendous moral courage until Iago does stab her.
 She dies, honoring the truth.
-May the female power, the adherence to the truth, in these images of Shizuka and Emilia be resources for women (and men as well) today to empower themselves.
+May the female power, the adherence to the truth, in these images of Shizuka and Emilia be resources for women (and men as well) today to find empowerment.

 The boat carrying her lover has left harbor; she tries to reach it with pebbles – i.e. her love - but her slender arm cannot throw them any distance against the wind.
 Shoki actually uses the word “power” (chikara) in the sense of having only an imitation of it.
 From the weakness of the lone woman, Basho switches to a chorus of women allowing one woman to lead them, so their sound goes far.
 Basho refuses to go along with weakness and solitude; he instead affirms the power and solidarity of women in plural.
 I find it interesting that Japanese commentators say the leader of the chorus is male – and I suppose most choral groups today are led by men – however in the original Basho gives us freedom to have everyone here be female.